LucieCastella2/ADA-Data-Story/index.md

 - Shuffling of percentage values

 In this part, the percentage values from the original data were shuffled and plots were created.
+By comparing the plot of the original data to the plots from randomly shuffled data can be used to get some first ideas.

 (Plots from shuffling)

-We can see that the plots created by shuffling all look quite the same, indicating no trend, whereas the plot of the original data seems to indicate an increase in the percentage of female speakers.
+We can see that the plots created by shuffling all look quite the same, indicating no trend in the datapoints, whereas the plot of the original data seems to indicate an increase in the percentage of female speakers.

 - Performance of rolling mean